sergio11/fitflextv_android/README.md

 ### Exploring the Home Screen 📱

-Welcome to the heart of our app: the Home Screen, where users embark on their fitness journey with ease and excitement.
-Here’s a closer look at what you’ll find on this vibrant screen:
+Welcome to the Home Screen of **FitFlexTV**—a core part of my personal project where I explored designing a user-friendly interface for a fitness app on Android TV.
+The Home Screen provides users with an intuitive and engaging experience to kickstart their fitness journey.

-At the very top, you’ll encounter the **Highlighted Trainings Carousel** 🎠.
-This engaging feature showcases a rotating selection of standout workouts.
-Think of it as a dynamic showcase where you can swipe through to discover popular or featured training sessions that are trending right now.
-It’s the perfect way to catch your eye and inspire your next workout.
+At the top, you'll see the **Highlighted Trainings Carousel** 🎠.
+This feature showcases a rotating selection of standout workouts.
+It was a fun way to experiment with dynamic UI elements and learn how to create a visually appealing carousel to keep the user engaged.

 <p align="center">
   <img src="doc/picture_7.png" />